Zaphoood/sensors/README.md

 After creating or loading a triangulation, press <kbd>Space</kbd> to run the edge flip algorithm in order to obtain a Delaunay triangulation.
 Press <kbd>E</kbd> in order to export the current triangulation to a file.
 The file will be created as `triangulation_<timestamp>.txt`.

+## Connecting the sensor network

+Press <kbd>C</kbd> to calculate the minimum radius for which the Vietoris-Rips graph (i.e. the 2-skeleton of the Vietoris-Rips complex) is connect, and show that graph.